10 ideas for outdoor things to do in England this autumn

 Autumn is generally an awkward time to try to keep the kids entertained.
 The weather in England can be so changeable that we rarely leave the house without full on waterproofs and wellies, even if it is only to get us between the car and the entrance to whatever place we are visiting.
-Add a pandemic to the mix and everyone is looking for outdoor things to do in England this autumn I’ve got some ideas for you.
+If you’re looking for outdoor things to do in England this autumn I’ve got some ideas for you.

 1. Halloween events near you in 2020

-My girls have been talking about Halloween since about May – nearly as early as Christmas!
+My girls start talking about Halloween in about May – nearly as early as Christmas!
 This, and October half term, is the highlight of their autumn.

-I’ve explained that we probably won’t be trick or treating this year but there are some outdoor events happening around the country that will allow us to dust off our witches outfits.
+As well as trick or treating but there are outdoor events happening around the country that will allow us to dust off our witches outfits.

 Here’s some round ups of events happening in different parts of the UK: